marcus-crane/utf9k/content/debug/file-url-match.md

 slug: "file-url-match"
 category: "debug"
 maxwidth: true
+description: "This page lists all site content and whether they have an explicit slug defined"
 ---

 Sometimes when moving content around, it's easy to forget to update their slugs.